OnlyFormat

 Does it support Unicode and emojis?

 Yes.
-This tool uses UTF-8 encoding internally, so characters like accented letters, CJK characters, and emojis are fully supported.
+This tool uses UTF-8 encoding internally, so characters like accented letters, CJK characters (Korean / Chinese / Japanese), and emojis are fully supported.
+Try encoding "한글 🎉" to see the result.

 Is Base64 encryption?

 No. Base64 is an encoding, not encryption.
-It does not provide any security.
-Anyone can decode a Base64 string.
-Never use Base64 to hide sensitive data.
+It provides zero security — anyone can decode it.
+Never use Base64 to "hide" passwords, API keys, or sensitive data.
+Use proper encryption (AES) or hashing (Argon2, bcrypt) instead.

 Why is the encoded output longer than the input?